ATaylor66/wpseo-woocommerce/README.md

 * Make sure we recognize WooCommerce product gallery images.
 * Use product category thumbnail for og:image.
 * Make sure short description length test also soft errors when short description is too long.
+* Use WooCommerce price formatting functions for price in Twitter card.

 1.1.2
 ---